Table of Contents

 Building Supernets

-To get started, you must first define your Supernets.
-A supernet is the largest, contiguous subnet you have, either IPv4 or IPv6.
-For example, if you use the subnet 100.64.0.0/10 across your network, then your first supernet would be entered as 100.64.0.0/10.
-To create a supernet, click the Create Supernet button.
+For example, if you use the Subnet 100.64.0.0/10 across your network, then your first Supernet would be entered as 100.64.0.0/10.

 Building Subnets

-To create a Subnet, you can select it by clicking the drop-down next to the "Create Supernet" button, or by going into your added Supernet and selecting "Create Subnet".
+Once you have created a Supernet, you can break it up into smaller subnets.
+By breaking your IP space into subnets, you can then assign it to customers or network devices.
+To create a Subnet, you can select it by clicking the drop-down next to the “Create Supernet” button, or by going into your added Supernet and selecting “Create Subnet”.

-When creating a subnet you must fill out fields, as shown below:
+When creating a subnet, you must fill out fields, as shown below:

 The Type option within Subnet creation determines what this subnet can be used for.
 If you select Accounts only, the subnet can only be assigned to customer equipment.
 If you select Network Sites only, it can only be assigned to network infrastructure.
 If you select Mixed, it can be assigned to both customers and network infrastructure.
 Finally, if you select Excluded, it cannot be assigned to anything and will be reserved for future use.